 How We Do It

 We work hand-in-hand with partners in 120 countries—from think tanks to fisherfolk unions— to ensure everyone can understand, have a voice in, and track how public money is raised and spent.
 We collaborate on research, broker alliances with government reformers and oversight watchdogs, and take action to hold governments accountable to serving the interests of all their people.
+Want to learn more about IBP’s strategy?
+Read the full document, Putting the Public Back in Public Finance.

 SPARK represents a bold new approach to budget advocacy, working directly with poor and marginalized communities to bolster their capacity to navigate public fiscal systems—and as a result, hold government accountable for more effective public services to those communities.
 In seven countries, we work hand-in-hand with community groups and movements and link them with budget groups and actors to address them.